Well-Force/Well_Force_Capstone/README.md

-A full-stack web application featuring an AI-powered chatbot using OpenAI API that provides personalized meal and snack recommendations based on dietary preferences and restrictions, with integrated Picnic delivery for Salesforce employees.
+A full-stack web application featuring an AI-powered chatbot using OpenAI API that provides personalized meal and snack recommendations based on dietary preferences and restrictions, with integrated Picnic delivery for Salesforce employees based in San Francisco.

 Tech Stack: PostgreSQL, Express.js, React, Node.js, Render, and Clerk